Types of Board Games

 Fighting games are all about characters battling it out!
 These games could have a bunch of one-on-one fights or they could have a group of characters fighting one or more enemies.

-I think it’s important to point out that there are a lot of games that have fighting mechanisms, but I consider fighting games to be the ones that focus on fighting.
+I think it’s important to point out that there are a lot of games that have fighting mechanisms, but games in the “fighting games” genre are the ones that focus on fighting.

 Subscribe to the Co-op Board Games Newsletter